Cat Behavior Explained: Introducing a New Kitten into the Home

-It seems like it should be easy enough to introduce a new kitten to your teenage or adult cat.
+It seems like it should be easy enough to introduce a new kitten to older cats, but this isn’t always the case.
 If you’re anything like me, you may have underestimated the difficulty such a situation can cause.
-Introducing a new kitten can be overwhelming and frustrating, especially if it takes more than a few days.
+Introducing a new kitten into the home can be overwhelming and a bit frustrating for everyone involved, especially if it takes more than a few days.
+However, I have some new kitten advice that can help ease the transition.

 Whether you’re adopting your first cat or adding to your clowder,